ealva-com/ealvalog/README.md

   object creation at the call site when logging does not occur and at lower framework levels.
 Once it is determined logging will occur, the I/O processing greatly exceeds the formatting code.
 Async logging (TBD) greatly removes any concern over this style of formatting as it moves formatting off to another thread, process, or computer.
   9. The resulting libraries are very small.
-If you are developing a library and only use the eAlvaLog api, the overhead at this time
-  (2017-03-10) is 22k.

 Libraries
 ---------